-91. If the referrer has provided a valid email address they will receive regular updates about the referral.
-If the visit is outstanding more than 21 days the referrer will contact the Visiting Team using the contact details in the DWP Referral Tool
+Providing the referrer has given a valid email address they will receive regular updates about the referral.
+If the visit is outstanding more than 21 days the referrer contacts the Visiting Team using the contact details in the DWP Referral Tool.